awesome548/LLMind/PROJECT-REPORT.md

-*Compiled 2026-06-11; updated 2026-06-12 with the placement iterations (§5: support recalibration + evidence-anchored placement, ITERATION-PLAN Parts 10–11) and a references section (§8).
+*Compiled 2026-06-11; updated 2026-06-12 with the placement iterations (§5: support recalibration + evidence-anchored placement, ITERATION-PLAN Parts 10–11) and a references section (§8); updated 2026-06-13 with the schema iterations (§5.6:
+Iteration K's living schema, the design-language round, and Iteration L round 1 — ITERATION-PLAN Parts 12–13), new feature entries (§2.11–2.16), and status markers on the §6 ways forward, two of which are now paid.
 Supersedes-as-overview (does not replace) the working documents now archived in [`documentations/`](documentations/).
 Grounded in the original research dissertation ("Automated Generation and Exploration of Design Space with Large Language Models", Uchikoga, USYD) from which the mind-map core of this system derives.*

 ---